Lilac and Lace Floral Design Sustainability Policy

 4. Reduce use of single-use plastics

 LLFD has worked really hard over the last two years to reduce the amount of single-use plastic the business sends to landfill.
 Rebecca has taken the elements she can control and changed them to ensure that she is reducing her footprint as much as possible.
 For example, Rebecca has switched her top table arrangement designs from plastic trays to reusable ceramics.
 This ensures her clients have to return the item as part of her hire scheme, instead of risking the plastic tray going to landfill once out of sight.
-Unfortunately, there are a high proportion of single-use plastics that enter LLFD which are currently outside of Rebecca’s control.
+Unfortunately, there are still some single-use plastics that enter LLFD which are currently outside of Rebecca’s control.
 Imported flowers arrive in boxes that have a plastic tie and many of the flowers inside are wrapped in single-use plastic.
-Rebecca’s aim to move to locally/British grown flowers by the end of 2024 will help to reduce this to zero.
-In the mean time, Rebecca will speak to her supply chain and see if anything can be done to reduce this plastic use.
+Rebecca’s aim to move solely to locally/British grown flowers by the end of 2024 will help to reduce this to zero.
+In the mean time, Rebecca will continue to speak to her supply chain and see if anything can be done to reduce this plastic use.

 5. Use plastic free packaging and labelling